 6 credit hours of thesis research

 The Master’s Thesis is supervised by the student’s major professor and the thesis committee, chosen in consultation with the major professor.
 The thesis committee may include a faculty member from another program with the approval of the major professor.
 Students are advised to consult with the graduate program director in selecting a major professor and thesis committee members.
 Students must pass a publicly announced defense of the thesis before it is submitted to the Graduate School.
+A passing grade on the defense is required in order to graduate.
 The date for the thesis defense should be early enough for required revisions (if any) to be made prior to the Graduate School deadline for submission.
 The thesis must conform to all Graduate School requirements.

 Non-Thesis Option